WhoIsFishie/Proposal-for-data-mishandling-act/README.md

 ## The Importance of the Data Mishandling Bill

-In an era where personal data is a cornerstone of our daily lives and maldivian devs are creating more apps the need for comprehensive data protection legislation cannot be overstated.
+In an era where personal data is a cornerstone of our daily lives and Maldivian devs are creating more apps the need for comprehensive data protection legislation cannot be overstated.
 The data mishandling bill is a critical initiative for several reasons:

 1. **Preservation of Privacy:** In an interconnected world, individuals deserve the assurance that their personal information is safeguarded, and their privacy respected.
 This bill is essential in preserving these fundamental rights.